alexlines/livepeer-transcoder-ops/README.md

 | Root disk | EBS-backed, 32GB [gp2 SSD](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#EBSVolumeTypes_gp2) |
 | EBS Vol 1 | 100GB gp2 SSD for LivePeer data |
 | EBS Vol 2 | 500 GB gp2 SSD for dedicated local geth node |
-- Addresability - fixed ip address (AWS Elastic IP Address) better flexibility
+- **Addressability** - fixed ip address (AWS Elastic IP Address) for stable addressability, ability to moved ip between instances for better flexibility.
-- Storage performance - gp2 SSD
+- **Storage performance** - gp2 SSD for decent, consistent performance.
-- Storage flexibility - EBS Volumes - config and data concentration, separate from root disk, flexilibity - easily expandable, easily transferred to new instance (speed of recovery), easy to backup (EBS snapshots, easily automated)
+- **Storage flexibility** - EBS Volumes - concentrate data and config with deliberate filesystem location choices, not in default home directories, on dedicated volumes separate from root disk, flexilibity - easily expandable, easily transferred to new instance (speed of recovery), easy to backup (EBS snapshots, easily automated).
-- Process supervision - systemd (ugh)
-- Timekeeping - obviously important.
+- **Process supervision** - systemd (ugh).
+Not a huge fan of systemd, but given that it's default now, there's a lot of value in not fighting the native system.
+- **Timekeeping** is always crucial.
 In Ubuntu 18.04, the base system uses [systemd-timesyncd](https://www.freedesktop.org/software/systemd/man/timedatectl.html) which looks ok, but may want to consider using [Chrony](https://chrony.tuxfamily.org/) for more fine-grained control of accuracy and syncing.
 See the [FAQ](https://chrony.tuxfamily.org/faq.html), this [Ubuntu help article on time sync](https://help.ubuntu.com/lts/serverguide/NTP.html), and a [basic overview of configuring chrony](https://blog.ubuntu.com/2018/04/09/ubuntu-bionic-using-chrony-to-configure-ntp).
-- Ethereum node access - running a local geth node
+- **Ethereum node access** - we run a local (light) geth node
-  * Although it's not 100% clear in the docs - official docs [recommend running geth](https://livepeer.readthedocs.io/en/latest/node.html) but other info, such as [this forum post](https://forum.livepeer.org/t/how-to-run-livepeer-with-geth/143), say it's not necessary.
-I know that it's not required but I think it's clearly beneficial, eg:
+  * The official docs [recommend running geth](https://livepeer.readthedocs.io/en/latest/node.html) but other info, such as [this forum post](https://forum.livepeer.org/t/how-to-run-livepeer-with-geth/143), say it's not necessary.
+That's correct, it's not strictly required but I think it's clearly beneficial - as mentioned in this [FAQ](https://livepeer.readthedocs.io/en/latest/transcoding.html#faq), a flaky connection to the Ethereum network can lead to errors, calls to `reward()` failing, failure to transcode incoming jobs, etc. The best way to ensure a solid, fast connection to the Ethereum network is to run a local geth / parity node.
-  * "If your connection to the Ethereum network is not always great, causing instability in your transcoder and leading to errors such as "Error with x:EOF" so it's better to run your own geth / parity node - ideally not on the same box either.
-You can use --ethIpcPath flag to specify the local IPC file location, which is a much more stable way to connect to the Ethereum network."
-  * How to specify a local geth/parity node that's on the same network but maybe not the same box? ok looks like you can also specify ethUrl := flag.String("ethUrl", "", "geth/parity rpc or websocket url") from [livepeer.go](https://github.com/livepeer/go-livepeer/blob/master/cmd/livepeer/livepeer.go#L83)
-  * You can specify a local geth node on the command line via `-ethDatadir` flag when starting the node.
-The directory specified should contain the ipc file for the Geth node, from https://github.com/livepeer/wiki/wiki/Livepeer-Node
-  * See this post for running a local geth instance https://forum.livepeer.org/t/transcoder-tip-geth-light-client/247/7
+  * See this post for args to run a local geth instance https://forum.livepeer.org/t/transcoder-tip-geth-light-client/247/7
   * Need a full copy of ETH blockchain?
 It seems a fast sync is sufficient
   * My preference is to run it on a dedicated local node (not the transcoder)
-  * Is it really ok to run geth light client vs fast-sync (or full node)?
-- Security
+- **Security**
-This is not meant to be an exhaustive review of security practices, just a quick overview of my approach and considerations that are top of mind.
+This is not meant to be an exhaustive review of security practices, just a quick overview of some considerations that are top of mind.
 * Automating startup of `livepeer` by automatically supplying a password for the ethereum?
   * I just supplied a blank password the first time and then it doesn't ask for password on startup in the future
   * What are implications of no password?
 For backing up files, for security of account in general, etc?